 This convo will be loosely based on this article on writing sales letters that convert…

-So this is an article that we wrote quite a couple of years ago, but basically, this is kind of going to be the basis of what we’re going to talk about today.
+This is an article that we wrote quite a couple of years ago, but basically, this is kind of going to be the basis of what we’re going to talk about today.
 So the first thing I want to cover is our sales assets.
-So what we do when we are creating sales material, sales content, it comes as a number.
+What we do when we are creating sales material, sales content, it comes as a number.
 It comes in a number of different shapes and sizes.
-So the first is any written word that you write needs to have some sort of sales psychology and sales connotation to it.
+The first is any written word that you write needs to have some sort of sales psychology and sales connotation to it.
 It has to.

 You have to sell people, so your emails should be written in a way to move somebody closer to the thing you want them to do, which is buying something from you.
 Now your emails, your web pages, your landing pages, everything is written to insight an action.
 If it’s not written to insight in action, then it has no place being on your website because, at the end of the day, you were here to generate revenue.
 People come to your website looking for solutions for their problems.
 I mean, that’s literally what business is.

-So webinars, sales videos, sales videos for your sales pages, and writing sales copy, those are what we call sales assets, sales material.
+The webinars, sales videos, sales videos for your sales pages, and writing sales copy are what we call sales assets, sales material.
 Every single sales funnel has one of those assets.
 You literally cannot sell anything without having some piece of sales copy.
 You can’t just throw up a buy button and say, “Well, here’s a buy button.
 Maybe click it, maybe don’t, I don’t care.
 Whatever.”
 I mean, you’re not going to sell shit.
 That’s as simple as it is.

-All right, so you know what, we're just going to ...
-Oh, it fixed itself.
-Lovely.
-All right.
-Sales videos.
-So the sales videos on the sales page, they need to be shorter.
+The sales videos on the sales page, need to be shorter.
 So oftentimes you’re going to find sales videos when you’re selling a book, when you’re selling a free plus shipping offer, when you’re selling something lower tickets and easier to understand, digital product, a couple of hundred bucks, a hundred bucks, $47, $12, whatever, it doesn’t matter.

 But when it’s easy to understand and when it’s a lower ticket, then the sales video itself is kind of this little mini self-contained salesperson that is literally just chilling there waiting to sell people all fricking day long.
 That’s its goal.
 That’s what a sales video does.
 Now, sales videos, between four to six minutes is ideal.
 Now some people are like, “Whoa, but my videos are only 60 seconds,” whatever, makes them longer.